 - Bring the eggs and milk to room temperature before making the batter.
 This will help keep the melted butter fluid when you add it.

-- Do not overmix the batter, as this can result in flat, dense, rubbery pancakes.
-I repeat, do not overmix.
+- Do not overmix the batter.
+This can result in flat, dense, rubbery pancakes.

-- After adding the batter to the pan, watch for lots of little bubbles along with a rise in the pancake.
+- After adding the batter to the pan, watch for lots of little bubbles and a rise in the pancake.
 This is a good indication that the pancake is ready to flip.

 - Keep cooked pancakes warm in a 200-degree oven on an ovenproof wire rack over a baking sheet.

-To freeze, follow the directions for cooking the pancakes, and them let them fully cool.
-Layer the pancakes in a sturdy container with sheets of wax paper or parchment paper between the layers.
+To freeze, first, fully cool the pancakes.
+Then, layer the pancakes in a sturdy container with sheets of wax paper or parchment paper between the layers.
 Freeze for up to 2 months.

 You can also flash-freeze pancakes by letting them fully cool.
-Then place them in a single layer without touching on a baking sheet covered with parchment paper.
+Then, place them in a single layer without touching on a baking sheet covered with parchment paper.
 Place them in the freezer until fully frozen.
-Then transfer to a sturdy freezer container or freezer zipper bag.
+Transfer to a sturdy freezer container or freezer zipper bag.
 There is no need for wax paper or parchment paper as they are frozen and won’t stick together.
-Then when ready to enjoy just reach in and remove the number of frozen pancakes you would like to reheat.

 - To reheat in the toaster – simply toast it at the same level you would a piece of toast.